daglundberg/allmanify/readme.md

 * **Readability:** The structure of Allman formatted code can be easier to quickly parse for humans.
 * **Lacking tooling:** Some language communities strongly favor K&R, which has led to standard formatting tools not supporting Allman.
-* **Styling is cheap, your time is not:** While adhering to a strict formatting standard can be beneficial, code style readability is highly subjective and at the same time more important.
+* **Your monitor, your choice:** While a strict formatting standard can be beneficial in a team setting, code style readability is highly subjective and at the same time the *entire point* of a standard in the first place.
 Just remember to run that standard formatter before commiting your changes.
-No one will know.
+No one has to know.

 ## What it does

 * Moves all line-ending `{` onto its own line with the same indentation as that line.
 * Handles special cases: **} else {**, and **} else if ()** that also need extra line breaks inserted.
-* Converts space indenting to tabs while re-indenting (This will change later).
+* Converts space indenting to tabs while re-indenting (This behavior will change).

 ## What it **does not** do yet

 * Full parsing
 * Reflowing code
-* Respecting comments
+* Leaving commented lines alone

 ---